Virginia Tech® home

 French Major

-A French major prepares you to become proficient in this important, historical language.
-You'll gain analytical, writing, and public speaking skills that will prepare you for your future profession.
-You will also develop a strong knowledge of French culture and the francophone world.
+A French major prepares you to become proficient in this historical and global language.
+You'll gain analytical, writing, and public speaking skills that will prepare you for your careers.
+You will also develop a strong knowledge of French and Francophone cultures.

 Our award-winning faculty care about our students and are dedicated to helping them grow intellectually.
 Small class sizes ensure that you will get to know your professors, and they will know you.
 Students will become fluent in the language and have a chance to immerse themselves in French culture through a study abroad or student exchange program.
 Our graduates pursue careers in a range of fields or continue their education at the graduate level.